-ACS is interested in cultivating a workplace committed to diversity and will engage in recruitment and retention best practices, focusing attention to hiring and retaining individuals meeting the Commission's criteria for diverse populations.
+ACS pledges to cultivate a workplace committed to diversity and will engage in recruitment and retention best practices, focusing attention to hiring and retaining individuals meeting the Commission's criteria for diverse populations.

-- a.
+- Operational Plans and Standard Operating Procedures - a.
 Evaluate job posting information, ensuring job specifications reflect true requirements of position, eliminating arbitrary minimums and prerequisites. - b.
 Advertise recruitment needs using diverse publications and digital platforms, such as Indeed and SimplyHired. - c.
-Recruit utilizing state and local employment staffing centers.

-- i.
-Applicable MassHire Locations for ACS -Taunton, Brockton, Quincy, Braintree, Fall River. - d.
-Participate in job fairs and local recruitment events at least twice per year, focusing on areas attracting diverse populations or areas that may be underrepresented. - e.
-Network with local organizations, associations, and community connections, highlighting our recruitment needs in hopes of increasing the diversity of job candidates. - f.
-Utilize internal promotion process, ensuring all employees are notified of vacancy and encouraging individuals from diverse populations to apply. - g.
+Include hiring information, such as open positions and how to apply, at community outreach events hosted or attended by ACS, to further highlight our recruitment needs and increase the diversity of job candidates. - d.
+Utilize internal promotion process, ensuring all employees are notified of vacancies and encouraging individuals from diverse populations to apply. - e.
 Implement Blind Hiring practices while providing training to any employee involved in the interview and recruitment process. - i.
 Education training will be focused on the value of diversity, unconscious bias awareness, and blind hiring practices to promote inclusivity.